telefone-org/framework/README.md

 ## Examples

-This example shows how easy it is to build a Telegram bot.
-Your bot is up and running in only **six** lines of code!
+It's easy to build a Telegram bot with Telefone framework — your bot is ready in *six* lines of code.

 ```python
 from telefone import Bot